What's New?

 with the Client Installer program, wuwNTClient.exe, supplied with the product,

-and hopefully makes testingyour scripts easier.
+and hopefully makes testing your scripts easier.

-Web Update Wizard - Version 2.2 What's New
+Software Update Wizard - Version 2.2 What's New

-- Enhanced ' WindowTitle= ' keyword to more
+WindowTitle= ' keyword to more

 effectively deal with applications which do not respond to WM_CLOSE window